jannine92/spotify_recommendation/README.md

 ## Credits and Acknowledgments

-Must give credit to Xamac Eren Ay who created the dataset as part of a Kaggle competition and inspired my work.
+Must give credit to Yamac Eren Ay who created the dataset as part of a Kaggle competition and inspired my work.
 You can find the data and competition [here](https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks).
 Additionally, I would like to thank Spotify for providing a Web API and access to the features associated with the tracks.
 Feel free to use the code here as you would like!